nickpollardAV/fake_photo_image_verifier/README.md

 This app will take image data provided by the UI and will then check it against Bedford's law to verify if the image is genuine.

 This is currently in progress.
-Have had issues using formdata with AWS lambda which are causing the delay.